PM Modi to hold first in-person bilateral talks with US President Joe Biden today | International

 PM Modi to hold first in-person bilateral talks with US President Joe Biden today

-In one of the highly-anticipated engagements of his three-day US visit, Prime Minister Narendra Modi will hold a bilateral meeting with President Joe Biden at the White House on Friday.
+Prime Minister Narendra Modi will hold a bilateral meeting with President Joe Biden at the White House on Friday (local time) during his three-day visit to the United States.

 - Country: